SameerJS6/Tip-Calculator-App/README.md

 - Credits to
   - Google
+  - Youtube
   - StackFlow
+  - ColorSpace
-  - Youtube
+  - Material Design
-for helping me throughout this project.
+For helping me throughout this project.